Recording Phone Calls, Conversations, Meetings and Hearings

 Public Meetings

 Virginia open meetings law provides that any person may "photograph, film, record or otherwise reproduce any portion of a meeting required to be open."
 However, the public body conducting the meeting "may adopt rules governing the placement and use of equipment necessary for broadcasting, photographing, filming or recording a meeting to prevent interference with the proceedings."
 Virginia Code § 2.2-3707(H).
+But the adopted rules may not "prohibit or otherwise prevent any person from photographing, filming, recording, or otherwise reproducing any portion of a meeting required to be open," and "[n]o public body shall conduct a meeting required to be open in any building or facility where such recording devices are prohibited."
+Virginia Code § 2.2-3707(H).

 For information on your right of access to public meetings, please consult the Access to Government Information section of the guide and the Reporters Committee for Freedom of the Press's Open Government Guide: Virginia.